 Exams must be taken on days assigned.
 If you know ahead of time that you cannot take an exam, ask the instructor to arrange for the exam to be left in the testing center or to arrange another time.
 Exam 1 will be paper based / closed note / closed book / no electronic devices and will be on Architecture and Assembly.
 The Architecture part will be Short Answer and "Problem" type questions.
 The Assembly part will have questions that will be either to hand write a few lines of assembly code or some code will be provided and you have to describe the output and/or show the contents of the registers in hexadecimal.
 Exam 2 will be an open note / open book / open computer "hands on" exam in Assembly.
 Since Exam 2 is a computer-based exam, everyone must use the school computer for the exam.
 Failure to notify the instructor that the Exam 1 or Exam 2 will be missed will result in a makeup that might be harder, not by design, but by consequence of being different.
 Missing the Final Exam will result in a 0 on the Final Exam so that grades can be submitted on time before fleeing the state.
 The Final Exam will be paper based / closed note / closed book / no electronic devices.
 The format will be like Exam 1.
-For all of the exams, about a week before the exam an "Information Sheet" with format, content, and sample questions will be loaded into Canvas and reviewed in class Note: In order to pass the course, you will need an overall average of 60 in the course and you will need a 60 or above on the Final Exam.
-Cheating Policy...don't cheat!
+For all of the exams, about a week before the exam an "Information Sheet" with format, content, and sample questions will be loaded into Canvas and reviewed in class Note: In order to pass the course, you will need an overall average of 60 in the course and you will need a 60 or above on the average of Exam 2 and the Final Exam.
+Spring 2025 - Syllabus v0.2 Cheating Policy...don't cheat!

-You must work alone on the Homework, Assembly Project, and Assembly Labs.
+You must work alone on the Homework, Assembly Projects, and Assembly Labs.
 Cheating is not allowed.
 All parties involved in cheating will be dealt with according to the school's policy on cheating.
 The penalty can range from 0 on the assignment to F for the course.
 For the assembly labs, asking the instructor for hints is not considered cheating.
-NOTE: you have permission to use the instructor's demo .asm files, in whole or in part, for your labs and projects CSIT 256-01 Computer Architecture & Assembly Language CRN 27557 Spring 2024 - Syllabus v0.0 Late Policy According to the RVCC Catalog, for a 14-week course students are not to be penalized for 1 week of absences.
+NOTE: you have permission to use the instructor's demo .asm files, in whole or in part, for your labs and projects Late Policy Homework, Assembly Labs, Assembly Projects can be submitted up until 11:59 pm on the days that they are assigned.
+They are not accepted after the deadline.
+According to the RVCC Catalog, for a 14-week course, students are not to be penalized for 1 week of absences.
 To accommodate this, at the end of the semester the lowest "Homework" grade, the lowest "Assembly Lab" grade, and the lowest "Architecture Lab" grade will be dropped.
+No Assembly Projects are dropped.
 "Life Happens" According to the RVCC Catalog, students are not to be penalized for 1 week of absences.
 To accommodate this, at the end of the semester the lowest "Homework" grade, the lowest "Assembly Lab" grade, and the lowest "Architecture Lab" grade will be dropped.
 That handles "life happens".
+No Assembly Projects are dropped.
 Extra Credit Some exams/assignments contain extra credit questions/opportunities.
 Other than that, no extra credit opportunities will be provided.
-For example, if you choose not to submit ANY homework and then in April you ask for "Extra Credit" to make up for the missed homework, the answer is NO. Additional Policies:
+For example, if you choose not to submit ANY homework and then in April you ask for "Extra Credit" to make up for the missed homework, the answer is NO. Spring 2025 - Syllabus v0.2 Additional Policies: